BarboraSal/RNA_dependent_PIP2_associated_nuclear_proteome/README.md

 ## Manuscript data

-The folder contains all data that were used to generate the figures presented in the manuscript.
+The folder contains all data that were used to generate figures presented in the manuscript.

 ## Further information